dpaulat/supercell-wx-docs/user-guide/settings.rst

 Mapbox API Key
 ^^^^^^^^^^^^^^
-Input API key to be used when using Mapbox as the map provider
+Input API key to be used when using Mapbox as the map provider.

 MapTiler API Key
 ^^^^^^^^^^^^^^^^